csy99/Notes/docs/DL/03hands_on/14cnn.md

 model.compile(loss=["sparse_categorical_crossentropy", "mse"], loss_weights=[0.8,0.2], optimizer=optm, metrics=["accuracy"])
 ```

 Sometimes, the dataset does not have bounding boxes, and we need to add them ourselves.
-We can use an open source image labeling tool like VGG Image ANnotator, LabelImg, OpenLabeler, or ImgLab.
+We can use an open source image labeling tool like VGG Image Annotator, LabelImg, OpenLabeler, or ImgLab.

 Each item should be a tuple of the form (images, (class_labels, bounding_boxes)).
 The bounding boxes should be normalized so that the horizontal and vertical coordinates range from 0 to 1.
 Also, it is common to predict the sqrt of the height and width rather than the height and width directly: this way, a 10 pixel error for a large bounding box will not be penalized as much as a 10 pixel error for a small bounding box.